Introduction

 - and more ...

 represents the result of a fallible operation as a first class value.
-A result can be in one of two states: "success" or "failure".
+A result can be in one of two states: "success" or "error".
 Both states have an associated payload of type TValue

 Installation